psf/black/docs/the_black_code_style/future_style.md

 - `fix_fmt_skip_in_one_liners`: Fix `# fmt: skip` behaviour on one-liner declarations, such as `def foo(): return "mock"  # fmt: skip`, where previously the declaration would have been incorrectly collapsed.
+- `normalize_cr_newlines`: Add `\r` style newlines to the potenial newlines to normalize file newlines both from and to.

 (labels/unstable-features)=